 Arteries carry blood rich in oxygen and nutrients to the tissues of the body, providing the fuel needed by the cells to function properly and repair effectively.
 When the arteries narrow, such as is the case with atherosclerosis, fewer nutrients and oxygen will be delivered to the tissues associated with those narrowed arteries.
 Lowered nutrient and oxygen supply leads to progressive cell death and loss of tissue function.

-What Are The Symptoms Of Clogged Arteries?
+What Are The Symptoms Of Atherosclerosis?

 The specific symptom of atherosclerosis depend on what arteries are affected with plaque, restricting blood flow.
 Atherosclerosis causes heart attack and stroke and when it presents in the torso, legs for example, can even cause a form of gangrene.
 Thousands upon thousands of people become disabled or die each year.
 The REAL sadness comes from the fact that many of the heart attacks, strokes, organ failures and limb amputations could have been prevented.
 But…